quat1024/ominous-floating-banana/README.md

 * a "Curse modpack downloader";
 * a tool to download and configure a mod *loader*;
-* a tool to download a mod given its name, slug, or anything "nice" like that;
+* a tool to download a mod given only its name or slug;
-* a tool to update mods to their latest version (I am interested in adding this)
+* a tool to automatically check for updates or update mods to their latest version;
 * a tool to download mods from services other than Curse;
 * a tool to distribute a self-hosted modpack to players.

 It also does not have an exporter.
 That... would probably be a good idea to add eventually.
 (This was always meant to be something you run directly from a launcher instance's directory, so you can use your launcher's instance-exporting commands to get things done for now.)

-If you are looking for a tool that does some (or all) of these things, I recommend you check comp's [Big List of Modpack Things](https://gist.github.com/comp500/13ae6f058221196077fb19953ac608c7).
+If you are looking for a tool that does some (or all) of those things, I recommend you check comp's [Big List of Modpack Things](https://gist.github.com/comp500/13ae6f058221196077fb19953ac608c7) and find a more suitable tool.

 # Usage

-(Well first I have to figure out how to compile it; you'd probably have an `ominous-floating-banana.jar`.)
+(Well first I have to figure out how to compile it; you'd probably have an `ominous-floating-banana.jar`, right?)

-1. **VERY IMPORTANT:** Add `.ofb/` and `mods/` to your .gitignore!!!
+0. Gitignore your `mods/` folder.
-2. Check that `java --version` refers to Java 16 or newer on your computer.
+1. Check that `java --version` refers to Java 16 or newer on your computer.
-3. Place `ominous-floating-banana.jar` *inside* the Minecraft instance directory.
+2. Place `ominous-floating-banana.jar` *inside* the Minecraft instance directory.
    * It should go next to `options.txt` and be *adjacent* to all the folders like `run`, `mods` etc.
-   * You don't have to gitignore it.
+   * You don't have to gitignore it (think of it like a Gradle wrapper)
-4. Next to it, place a manifest file named `ofb-manifest.json`.
+3. Next to it, place a manifest file named `ofb-manifest.json`, see below for what these are.
-5. Running `java -jar ominous-floating-banana.jar sync` will proceed to synchronize the contents of the `mods/` directory with what is specified in the manifest.
+4. Running `java -jar ominous-floating-banana.jar sync` will proceed to synchronize the contents of the `mods/` directory with what is specified in the manifest.

 It is very noisy and logs a whole bunch of stuff.